Overview

 Why it's done

-The inner ear and canalith repositioning
+Inner ear and canalith repositioning

-The inner ear and canalith repositioning
+Inner ear and canalith repositioning

-Vertigo is caused by a problem with the nerves and structures in the inner ear that control balance (vestibular labyrinth).
-Benign paroxysmal positional vertigo (BPPV) occurs when tiny canalith particles (otoconia) break loose and fall into the wrong part of the semicircular canals of the inner ear.
-The goal of the canalith repositioning procedure is to move the particles from the inner ear to a part of the ear where they won't cause problems (the utricle).
+An issue with the nerves and structures in the inner ear that manage balance cause vertigo.
+This part of the inner ear is the vestibular labyrinth.
+It holds the semicircular canals of the inner ear.
+Benign paroxysmal positional vertigo, also called BPPV, happens when tiny canalith particles called otoconia break loose and fall into the wrong part of the semicircular canals.
+The goal of the canalith repositioning procedure is to move the particles from the inner ear to a part of the ear, called the utricle, where they won't cause vertigo.

 The canalith repositioning procedure is done to relieve symptoms of BPPV.
-The procedure moves the particles causing symptoms from a sensitive part of the ear — called the semicircular canals of the inner ear — to an area where they won't cause problems, called the utricle.
-Once there, these particles won't cause vertigo.
-The particles will likely dissolve or be reabsorbed by the body.
+The procedure moves particles from the semicircular canals of the inner ear to an area of the ear called the utricle.
+Once in the utricle, these particles won't cause vertigo.
+The particles may dissolve or the body absorbs them.

 Risks

-- Neck or back injury
+- Neck or back injury.

 How you prepare